-II.
-Questions that the Provider may use in order to help prepare for the On-Site Visit

-Listed below are a number of areas and items that will be addressed when the On-Site Visits occur by OCOK.
-The list of preparation questions includes but, is not limited to the following:
+III.
+Questions that the Provider may use in order to help prepare for the On-site Monitoring Visit Listed below are a number of areas and items that will be addressed when the On-site Visit occurs by OCOK.
+The list of preparation questions includes, but is not limited to the following: